How to Handle Allergens in Gummy Supplement Production

 4. Clear and Compliant Labeling

-• Clearly state if the product contains any of the eight major food allergens (milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybeans).
+• List the eight major allergens if present (milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, soy).

-These principles should be formalized into a written Allergen Control Plan, which is a key component of your facility's Food Safety Plan under FSMA.
-This plan should detail every procedure, from receiving to shipping, and include:
+Formalize these into a written Allergen Control Plan—part of your facility's Food Safety Plan under FSMA.
+It should cover every step from receiving to shipping, including:

-1. Risk Assessment: Identify all potential allergen hazards.
+1. Risk Assessment: Pinpoint every potential allergen hazard.

-2. Preventive Controls: Document the specific steps (sourcing, sanitation, scheduling) to minimize risks.
+2. Preventive Controls: Spell out the steps—sourcing, sanitation, scheduling—to minimize risks.

-3. Monitoring Procedures: Define how you will check that controls are followed (e.g., checklists, supervisor verification).
+3. Monitoring Procedures: How you'll verify controls are followed (checklists, supervisor verification).

-4. Corrective Actions: Outline steps to take if a control fails.
+4. Corrective Actions: What to do when a control fails.

-5. Verification: Include periodic testing (e.g., allergen-specific swabs) to validate that cleaning procedures are effective.
+5. Verification: Regular testing (like allergen-specific swabs) to confirm cleaning is effective.

 ← Back to Blog